widdowquinn/find_differential_primers/README.md

                     tests/walkthrough/deduped_primers.json
 ```

-This places new `JSON` files with deduplicated primers in the directory `tests/walkthrough/deduped`, and creates a new config file in `deduped_primers.json` that points to these files.
+This examines the primers described in the input config file (`with_primers.json`) and places equivalent sets of new `JSON` and `.bed` files, with all redundant primers removed, in the specified directory (`tests/walkthrough/deduped`), and creates a new config file (`deduped_primers.json`) that points to these files.

 ### 6. Screen primers against `BLASTN` database (optional)

-Now that primers have been designed and deduplicated, they can be screened against a `BLASTN` database to identify and filter out any primers that have potential cross-amplification.
-In general, we advise that this step is used not to demonstrate potential for cross-hybridisation/amplification, but to exclude primers that have *any* theoretical potential for off-target binding.
-That is, we recommend this process only to aid a negative screen to remove non-specific primer sets.
+Now that primers have been designed and deduplicated, it can be useful to screen them against a `BLASTN` database to identify and filter out any primers that have potential for off-target amplification.
+In general, we advise that this step is used not to demonstrate potential for target amplification, but only to exclude primers that might have potential for off-target binding, in order to remove non-specific primer sets.

-The `pdp blastscreen` subcommand requires the path to a suitable pre-compiled `BLASTN` database to be provided with the argument `--db` (there is a `BLASTN` *E. coli* genome database in the subdirectory `tests/walkthrough/blastdb/`).
+The `pdp blastscreen` subcommand expects the path to a suitable pre-compiled `BLASTN` database to be provided with the argument `--db` (there is a `BLASTN` *E. coli* genome database in the subdirectory `tests/walkthrough/blastdb/`).
 By specifiying `--outdir`, we place `BLAST` output in the `tests/walkthrough/blastn` subdirectory.
-The input config file we use is the `with_primers.json` file produced in the last step, having locations of the unscreened primer files, and we specify that the command writes a new config file called `screened.json` that points to a reduced set of primers, with the potentially off-target/non-specific sets excluded.
+The input config file use is the `deduped_primers.json` file produced in the last step, having locations of the non-redundant primer files, and we specify that the command writes a new config file called `screened.json` that points to a reduced set of primers, with the potentially off-target/non-specific sets excluded.

 **No sequences are deleted as a result of this action.**